-High AI investment in FS market
+High AI Investment in FS market

-Our research suggests this may be the most likely scenario, because regulators want this country to retain its leadership in the FS market and many competitors have signalled a willingness to invest.
-Lightest regulation is expected in the XXX market, so this is where we would anticipate most investment being made.
+Our research suggest this may be the most likely scenario, because regulations do want this contry to retain its leadership in the FS market and many competitors have signalled a willingness to invest, Lightest regulations is expected in the XXX market, so this is where we would aniticapte most investment being made.
 YYY is expected to be the most highly regulated.

-Light Financial Services regulatory restriction
+Light Financial Service regulatory restriction

 This is our worst case scenario.
-Failure to invest will cost at least H% loss of market share as competitors' products outperform ours in the market.
-Marketing estimates that failing to release a competitor equivalent product within K weeks of a competitor launch will lose us P% of market per week.
+Failure to invest will cost at least H% loss of market share as competiors products outpeform ours in the market.
+Marketing estimate that failing to release a competitor equivalent product with K weeks of a competitor launch will lose us P% of markert per week.